EFForg/cryptobot-email/doc/getting_started/gmail.md

+---
-# Configure Your Gmail Account
+title: Configure Your Gmail Account
+---

 In order to use an email client that support `OpenPGP` integration with your Gmail account, first you'll need to enable IMAP support.